haw230/machine-learning-projects/neural-networks-tensor.md

     #rows of previous by rows of this
     #and random values inside that shape

-    #1st layer takes matrix x, weights will be 784 rows by 500 columns
+    #1st layer takes matrix x, weights will be x rows by hidden layer 1 columns
     hidden_1_layer = {'weights' : tf.Variable(tf.random_normal([784, n_nodes_hl1])),
                       #n_nodes_hl1 must be in array
                       'biases' : tf.Variable(tf.random_normal([n_nodes_hl1]))}